What is NA?

 Anyone who wants to stop using drugs may become a member of Narcotics Anonymous.
 Membership is not limited to addicts using any particular drug.
 Those who feel they may have a problem with drugs, legal or illegal, including alcohol, are welcome in NA.
 Recovery in NA focuses on the problem of addiction, not on any particular drug.

 Related Reading: Am I an addict

 NA’s primary approach to recovery is its belief in the therapeutic value of one addict helping another.
 Members take part in NA meetings by talking about their experiences and recovery from drug addiction.
 NA meetings are informally structured, held in space rented by the group, and are led by members who take turns opening and closing the meeting.
 NA meetings and other services are funded entirely from donations by addict members and the sale of recovery literature.
 Financial contributions from non-members are not accepted.
 Most NA meetings are held regularly at the same time and place each week, usually in a public facility.
-For any queries related to NA, please visit the Frequently Asked Questions.
+For any queries related to NA, please visit More About NA.

 Call our helpline +91 98362 23071 for more information.

 Addicts helping each other recover are the foundation of NA.
 Members meet regularly to talk about their experiences in recovery.
 More experienced members (known as sponsors) work individually with newer members.